Madura Strait: Culture and economic importance

-The Madura Strait coastal community, like other coastal communities also has coastal culture, one of its cultures, is when every specific date, based on the Islamic calendar, is held a tradition called Pethik Laut, which is in the form of releasing offerings carried together and released to middle of the beach.
-The majority of the people's livelihoods throughout the Madura Strait coastline are fishermen and salt farmers, even the strait coastal area is also one of the largest salt producers in Indonesia.
+The Madura Strait coastal community has a culture similar to other coastal communities.
+One of its customs is a tradition held on a specific date, based on the Islamic calendar, called Pethik Laut, in the form of offerings carried together and released in the middle of the beach.
+The livelihood of the majority of people throughout the Madura Strait coastline is as fishermen and salt farmers; the strait coastal area is also one of the largest salt producers in Indonesia.

-The Madura Strait is also used as an object of tourism, industry and transportation.
-One of power plant industries, namely PLTU Paiton, is located on the coast of the strait, namely in the Paiton sub-district, Probolinggo Regency and is one of the largest power plants on the island of Java.
-Tourism objects on the Madura Strait coast, including the famous ones are Kenjeran Beach in Surabaya, Bentar Beach in Probolinggo District, and Pasir Putih Beach in Situbondo Regency.
+The Madura Strait is also a center for tourism, industry and transportation.
+A power plant, PLTU Paiton, is located on the coast of the strait, in the Paiton sub-district, Probolinggo Regency, and is one of the largest of Java.
+Tourism attractions on the Madura Strait coast include the famous ones at Kenjeran Beach in Surabaya, Bentar Beach in Probolinggo District, and Pasir Putih Beach in Situbondo Regency.